grnet/synnefo/astakosclient/docs/index.rst

     This class provides the following methods:

+    **authenticate(**\ tenant_name=None\ **)**
+        It authenticates the user and returns information about the user, their token as well as the service endpoints one can access.
+In case of error, it raises an AstakosClientException exception.

     **get_user_info()**
         It returns a dict with the corresponding user's info.
 In case of error, it raises an AstakosClientException exception.